tbarczak/node_server/readme.md

-# Pure NodeJS Server Framework
+# Pure NodeJS Server Container Framework

 This is a work in progress, pure NodeJS Web Server with API and MVC Web Template Support.
 It is not ready for use.